Geometry and Perception Guided Gaussians for Multiview-consistent 3D Generation from a Single Image: Experiments

 \subsection{Single-view Reconstruction}

 For this task, we show the quantitative results in Table \ref{tab:recon} and the qualitative comparison in Fig \ref{pic:recon1}.
-Magic123\cite{lin2023magic3d} heavily relies on the estimated depth values of the input view, leading to incorrect results and instability.
-Point-E\cite{nichol2022point} and Shap-E\cite{jun2023shap} tend to produce incomplete meshes.
-One-2-3-45\cite{liu2023one} reconstructs meshes from the outputs of Zero123, but the reconstruction suffers from loss of details due to image quality constraints.
-SyncDreamer uses vanilla NeuS\cite{wang2021neus} for reconstruction.
+Magic123 \cite{lin2023magic3d} heavily relies on the estimated depth values of the input view, leading to incorrect results and instability.
+Point-E \cite{nichol2022point} and Shap-E \cite{jun2023shap} tend to produce incomplete meshes.
+One-2-3-45 \cite{liu2023one} reconstructs meshes from the outputs of Zero123, but the reconstruction suffers from loss of details due to image quality constraints.
+SyncDreamer \cite{liu2023syncdreamer} uses vanilla NeuS \cite{wang2021neus} for reconstruction.
 The method is incapable of direct 3D mesh generation.
 Even with other methods, its texture quality still cannot reach the ideal standard.
-MVD-Fusion can directly obtain the point cloud but cannot generate meshes.
-Comparative evaluations demonstrate that our approach significantly improves reconstruction fidelity while simultaneously maintaining surface continuity while preserving high-frequency geometric features.
+MVD-Fusion \cite{hu2024mvd} can directly obtain the point cloud but cannot generate meshes.
+DreamGaussian \cite{tang2023dreamgaussian} generates imcomplete 3D geometric structure in some cases, as shown in the third row of Fig. \ref{pic:recon1}.
+Wonder3D \cite{long2024wonder3d} produces preliminary geometric approximations of objects, yet exhibits limitations in fine-grained detail reproduction and occasional inaccuracies in 3D structural reconstruction.
+Comparative evaluations demonstrate that our approach significantly improves reconstruction fidelity while simultaneously maintaining surface continuity and preserving high-frequency geometric features.

+Furthermore, we compare the consumption of different methods in the single-view reconstruction task, as shown in Table \ref{tab:consume}.
+MVD-Fusion, Zero123, SyncDreamer and Wonder3D are based on fine-turning diffusion models to improve generation consistency, which leads to a considerable amount of time and GPU consumption.
+Meanwhile, although MVD-Fusion exhibits rapid inference, it can only generate point clouds instead of meshes without other tools.
+Although DreamGaussian achieves notable improvements in computational efficiency and resource utilization over prior approaches, limitations persist in the quality of its output textures and geometric structures, suggesting avenues for future enhancement.
+Our method achieves high-quality generation without the need to train additional neural networks, while also maintaining low computational cost during inference.